manon-reusens/text-classification-benchmark/README.md

 # Experimental evaluation of the state-of-the-art in text classification

 ## TO DO
-- Remove mentions and hashtags in tweets?
+- Remove mentions and hashtags in tweets? (no just te symbol)
 - which text content to keep (title as well?)
 - some datasets already have a train-val-test split, others don't
 - check the running time of the preprocessing